felys-lang/felys/README.md

 ## What is the Felys Programming Language?

-Felys is a functional programming language written in Rust.
+Felys is a programming language written in Rust.
 The motivation is to create a language where Elysia exists, so regardless of how this project gets developed in the future, there must exist a built-in identifier called `__elysia__`.
 Although it is just a toy language, the implementation is quite elegant without ugly hacks.
 Feel free to try it on the online [playground](https://exec.felys.dev/).
 The ultimate goal is to build a virtual machine based Rust without borrow checker and lifetime checker.

 ## Highlights